 Table and Chairs for six staff

-Volunteer General Interviewing Station
+Station #3: Volunteer General Interviewing Station

 The purpose of this station is to interview volunteers who get categorized as Green, Red, Yellow, or Blue.
 This is a one-on-one interview with each potential volunteer to discuss volunteer opportunities that match the skills, knowledge and/or experience level of the volunteer.
 Volunteer opportunities will be provided to the Interviewers on a printout that is updated periodically.